Panzerschrek/U-00DC-Sprache/source/docs/en/function_templates.rst

 ***************************************************

 It's possible to define multiple template and non-template functions with the same name in the same scope.
-In a call the most specialized template function will be instatiated.
+In a call the most specialized template function will be instantiated.
 Specialization rules are similar to specialization rules of type templates.

 .. code-block:: u_spr